gibbok/typescript-book/README.md

 ## Namespacing

 In TypeScript, namespaces are used to organize code into logical containers, preventing naming collisions and providing a way to group related code together.
-The usage of the `export` keywords allows access to the namespace in “outside” modules.
+The usage of the `export` keywords allows access to the namespace in "outside" modules.

 ```typescript
 export namespace MyNamespace {